X-rays5/quotable/README.md

 # Quotable
 this is a reimplementation of [quotable](https://github.com/lukePeavey/quotable) as a cloudflare worker using rust wasm

-some features that are in the api reference below may be missing
 ## API Reference

 ### Error handling